Peter166/Python_Tic_Tac_Toe_Game/README.md

 # Python Tic Tac Toe Game

 ### This game was made as practice to learn Python language.
-Created in terminal allows to input players names and play untill draw or one player wins.
+Created in terminal, allows to input players names and play until draw or one player wins.

 ![](images/1.png)